Gaurav-Kumar-Rana/userdetails/README.md

 # Steps of setup
-Open peoject in VS Code and go to terminal
+1.Open peoject in VS Code and go to terminal.
+2.Now run npm install - it will install all the reactjs dependencies.